UAV Formation and Resource Allocation Optimization for Communication-Assisted 3D InSAR Sensing

-Two important types of decorrelation that depend on the \ac{uav} formation and affect the coherence, thereby, \ac{insar} performance, are \ac{snr} decorrelation and baseline decorrelation.
-In particular, low \acp{snr} in \ac{sar} data acquisition result in a loss of coherence between the master and slave \ac{sar} images during processing.
-In time slot $n$, the resulting \ac{snr} decorrelation is given by \cite{snr_equation}:
+Low \acp{snr} in \ac{sar} data acquisition result in a loss of the coherence between the master and slave \ac{sar} images during processing, {causing a degradation of the sensing accuracy.} In time slot $n$, the corresponding \ac{snr} decorrelation is given by \cite{snr_equation}:

 where $\mathrm{SNR}_{i,n}$ denotes the \ac{snr} achieved by $U_i$ in time slot $n$ and is given by \cite{snr_equation}: